Ilaiyangudi: Religion

 The town has four main Muslim groups (jamath) based on their members' occupation.
 The Ilaiyangudi Nesavu Pattadai (INP) was founded in the mid 16th century, representing textile weavers.
 The Mela Pattadai represented bullock cart drivers.
-The Kodikka Pattadai (Salai Hanafi Jamath) represented betel leaf growers and the Salaiyur Nesavu Pattadai (Salai Shaafi Jamath) represented textile weavers.
+The Kodikka Pattadai (Salai Hanafi Jamath) and the Salaiyur Nesavu Pattadai (Salai Shaafi Jamath) represented textile weavers.

 A first mosque in Ilaiyangudi was built in approximately 1450 CE.
 It was called the Keela Pallivasal.
 Further construction was made on the west side of the mosque in 1744, the Mela Pallivasal are all Hanafi Mosque.
 While one Shafi mosque was built in 1775 CE.
 The INP mosque was built in 1816 CE.
-The land had been given to the INP Jamath by the Vijayanagara king, Sadasiva Raya in 1553 and had been associated with prayer giving from that time.